geneial/geneial/README.md

 In case a test-case fails you can see the verbose output by running

     ctest -VV

+###3.1 Disabling Unit Test Compilation
+The compilation of Unit tests can be disabled by setting

+    cmake -D TEST=false ../src

+Analougously it may be enabled by

+    cmake -D TEST=true ../src

-You can create new unit-tests based on boost unit testing libarary in the tests/suites/ folder.
+You can create new unit-tests based on boost unit testing library in the tests/suites/ folder.
 Make sure to run `make test` again.

 ##4.
 Setting up an Eclipse CDT 4 Project